Soooooo, I have epilepsy.

 Well I technically have epilepsy because around the age of 23 I began having unexplained seizures.
 I had one, went to the doctor about it, they said they had no idea why I had it and basically the world may never know.
 I shrugged my shoulders and thought “Well hell, if they aren’t concerned I’m not concerned.” and I brushed it off as a freak accident.

-Then when I was about five years later, when I was 28.
+Then about five years later, when I was 28.
 I was laying in bed with my new wife who was pregnant with my unborn son and, boom, I have another seizure in my sleep and I’m rushed to the ER.

-After seizure number 2 I figured I have to take this things a bit more seriously, and I go and see a neurologist.
-Turns out if you have something like 2-3 grand mal seizures, which is what I had, then regardless of the reason for the seizures you technically have epilepsy now.
+After seizure number 2 I figured I’d have to take this things a bit more seriously, so I went to see a neurologist.
+Turns out if you have something like 2-3 grand mal seizures, which is what I had been having, then regardless of the reason for the seizures you technically now have epilepsy.
 Great now I have epilepsy.
 I get my brain scanned in big machines that look like they can give you super powers or launch you into a different point in space-time.
 They can’t and the don’t.
 Instead they simply tell me my brain is normal and healthy, no tumors, no swollen blood vessels, no scars, and for all of this I am truly thankful.
 I start taking medication to control the seizures and as a result I am generally annoyed by the entire ordeal, but considering I don’t have a brain tumor, I can’t be too annoyed.

 Life goes on and I have like 3 more seizures on the next 5 years.
 All of them while I’m at work (might be a connection there) and all of them when I get off schedule with my medication.